Lucas-C/ludochaordic/content/2021-04-24-undying-dusk-a-pdf-video-game.md

 in the tradition of [dungeon crawlers](https://en.wikipedia.org/wiki/Dungeon_crawl#Video_games).

 > A curse set by the Empress keeps the world in an eternal dusk.
-> You are have recently found shelter in an eerie monastery.
+> You have recently found shelter in an eerie monastery.

 ![GIF trailer #1](https://raw.githubusercontent.com/Lucas-C/undying-dusk/main/trailer/undying-dusk-trailer1.gif)